 Useful for long-term peak detection.
 All four peak values remain stored (and continue to update if a higher peak is encountered) until you reset them.
 The peak values and the present values of magnitude, X, Y, and Z can be displayed at any time.

 - CE Compliant

-- Data Logging and downloading using USB with AlphaApp
+- Optional data logging and data set downloading using USB with AlphaApp

 - Output Jack